-MOBIUS is a consortium of over sixty (mostly academic) libraries across Missouri that have agreed to share their resources with each other.
+MOBIUS is a consortium of academic and public libraries in and around Missouri that have agreed to share their resources with each other.
 By using the MOBIUS Union Catalog, you can search the collections of all the member libraries simultaneously and request books to be delivered either here at Covenant Seminary or at the MOBIUS institution of your choice.
 And thanks to the MOBIUS courier service, delivery usually takes only two or three business days.
 If you don’t feel like waiting, you also have the option of visiting any MOBIUS member library in person and checking out books with your Covenant Seminary ID just like you would here!

 MOBIUS members include other theological schools (Concordia Seminary, Kenrick-Glennon Seminary), small to mid-sized private colleges and universities (Maryville University, Fontbonne University), large research universities (Saint Louis University, Washington University), and all of the University of Missouri campuses.
 This diversity means that you have a very broad and extensive collection available to you.
 Be sure to make use of it!